Oliver Stone: 1980–1989: Established filmmaker and acclaim

-1990–2009: Established filmmaker and breakthrough
+1990–2009: Continued work and fluctuations

 In 1990, Stone produced the Oscar-winning movie Reversal of Fortune.
 The following year, he co-wrote and directed The Doors.
 The film received criticism from former Doors keyboardist Ray Manzarek and Jim Morrison's former girlfriend, Patricia Kennealy-Morrison, who was a consultant on the movie (she also makes a cameo appearance).
 However, she later wrote in her memoir Strange Days: My Life With and Without Jim Morrison that Stone ignored her feedback and proceeded with his own version of events.
 The other surviving former members of the band, John Densmore and Robby Krieger, also cooperated with the filming of The Doors, but Krieger distanced himself before the film's release.
 However, Densmore thought highly of the film, and celebrated its DVD release on a panel with Oliver Stone.

-During the same year, Stone co-wrote and directed one of his most ambitious, controversial and successful films, JFK, which depicts the assassination of John F. Kennedy on November 22, 1963, and its aftermath.
+During the same year, Stone co-wrote and directed one of his most ambitious, controversial and successful films, JFK, which depicts the assassination of John F. Kennedy on November 22, 1963, and the investigation by Jim Garrison (played by Kevin Costner), who believed that the assassination was part of a CIA conspiracy.
 The film was a huge commercial success and earned eight Academy Award nominations, including Best Picture and Best Director.
 Stone also published an annotated version of the screenplay shortly after the film's release, noting, "I make my films like you're going to die if you miss the next minute.
 You better not go get popcorn."
 Due to public reaction to the film, Congress passed the President John F. Kennedy Assassination Records Collection Act of 1992 ("JFK Records Act"), directing the National Archives and Records Administration to collect and house all assassination-related records and release them by 2017.
 The act also established the Assassination Records Review Board (ARRB), whose work was the subject of Stone's 2021 documentary miniseries JFK: Destiny Betrayed.
 On April 27, 1992, Stone testified before the House Government Operations Subcommittee on Legislation and National Affairs in support of the act's passage.
 Introducing Stone at the hearing, chairman Rep. John Conyers Jr. stated: "You are probably the reason that we're all here today.
 You've moved the country and your Congress to immediate activity."